-In accounting, the word reclassification is often used to describe moving an amount from one general ledger account to another.
-For example, if an expense was charged to marketing supplies instead of administrative supplies, the correcting entry might read: To reclassify from marketing supplies to administrative supplies.
+In accounting, the term reclassification is often used to describe moving an amount from one general ledger account to another.